cosmicomic/computing-austen/Markovify_Experiments.md

 ### Observations
 As _n_ increases, the sentences go from barely coherent to more grammatical and meaningful.
 This is expected, as widening the "horizon" of the model captures more of the grammatical structure of the language.

+Something also to note is that there are opening/closing quotes without corresponding closing/opening quotes.
+This makes sense given that I have not tried to __distinguish dialog from narration or impose any rule for well-formed quotations__.
+A more sophisticated approach would be to have separate generative models for dialog vs. narration.
+The ratio of dialog to narration would also need to be estimated, and templates for dialog (e.g. "<dialog>, <character> said") could be imposed.

 ## Including multiple novels in the corpus
 These sentences were generated from corpus consisting of _Northanger Abbey_, _Sense and Sensibility_, and _Pride and Prejudice_, which are Austen's earliest written published novels.